ceresBakalite/similarity/README.md

 **Introduction of a [Command Line][] (CLI) to Similarity**

-		A short summary of the syntax used to call the Similarity application from the command line, providing a means to invoke a wide variety of options available in the GUI
+     A short summary of the syntax used to call the Similarity application from the line, providing a means to invoke a wide variety of options available in the GUI

 **Introduced a method to obfuscate pointers to cryptographic and authentication key pairs**